• Skip to primary navigation

 Enroll in a Bachelor’s Degree Program

 Currently, very few universities offer a bachelor’s degree in automotive engineering.
-However, as an aspiring automotive engineer, you earn a bachelor’s degree in mechanical engineering from a school that has a concentration in automotive engineering.
+However, as an aspiring automotive engineer, you earn a bachelor’s degree in mechanical engineering from a school with a concentration in automotive engineering.

 Participate In An Internship

 Basically, an automotive engineering internship gives students experience in the field.
-It also provides an opportunity to apply what they have learned in the classroom to professional situations.
+It also allows them to apply what they have learned in the classroom to professional situations.

 Internships are usually offered by automotive suppliers or manufacturers and sometimes come with opportunities for students to specialize in a specific area.